Blake Shelton: Other ventures

 Shelton is a partner, along with Ryman Hospitality Properties (the owners of the Grand Ole Opry), in a small chain of restaurants and entertainment complexes called Ole Red.
 The first Ole Red opened in Shelton's hometown of Tishomingo, Oklahoma, in September 2017.
 A Nashville location opened in May 2018.
 A third location in Gatlinburg opened in March 2019.
 A fourth location in Orlando, Florida, opened in May 2020.
 A smaller location opened inside Nashville International Airport in 2022, and a sixth location opened on the Las Vegas Strip in 2024.

 Legacy

-Since his debut in 2001, Shelton has received positive reviews from musicians and critics.
 The New York Times described Shelton as "the most important and visible ambassador from Nashville to the American mainstream".
 Rolling Stone referred to him as "one of country music's biggest stars over the past decade."

-In Backstory: Blake Shelton, a GAC television special broadcast in 2012, country stars Miranda Lambert and Trace Adkins respectively gave their kudos to Shelton.
-Lambert stated she "respect[s] him so much as a vocalist," while Adkins said he "is going to be as relevant in this business as he wants to be for as long as he wants to be."
+In Backstory: Blake Shelton, a GAC television special broadcast in 2012, country stars Miranda Lambert stated she "respect[s] him so much as a vocalist", while Trace Adkins said he "is going to be as relevant in this business as he wants to be for as long as he wants to be."
 Country Music Hall of Fame member Brenda Lee has commended both his vocals and songwriting.
 Singer-songwriter Sheryl Crow credits Shelton with inspiring her musically.

 Shelton was inducted into the Oklahoma Hall of Fame in 2014, and made a member of the Grand Ole Opry in 2010.